Racial Equity Support Line

 Call us today at 503-575-3764.

-This line is available weekdays from 10am to 7pm, Pacific Standard Time.
-If you have questions or want to reach the Director of Equity & Engagement, please contact Darryl Turpin at [email protected].
+This line is available weekdays from 10am to 7pm PT.
+If you have questions, please contact the Lines for Life Equity Team at [email protected]

 “My message for those who look like me and come from where I do is: There are mental health professionals who understand the unique struggles we face.
 Together, we can overcome them.”